Russia ‘forced to merge depleted units from failed advances in Ukraine’, UK says

 But the ministry claimed that Mr Putin’s forces “still face considerable challenges” and that “shortcomings in Russian tactical co-ordination remain”.

-Many of the units redeployed in Moscow’s eastern offensive – following Mr Putin’s retreat from northern Ukraine – are “likely suffering from weakened morale”, while “a lack of unit-level skills and inconsistent air support have left Russia unable to fully leverage its combat mass, even despite localised improvements”, according to the MoD.
+Many of the units redeployed in Moscow’s eastern offensive are “likely suffering from weakened morale”, while “a lack of unit-level skills and inconsistent air support have left Russia unable to fully leverage its combat mass, even despite localised improvements”, according to the MoD.

-The UK’s assessment appears to echo beliefs in Washington that Mr Putin’s forces have made only minor gains in Donbas in the month since Russia announced it would focus its military strength in the region.
+The UK’s assessment appears to echo beliefs in Washington that Mr Putin’s forces have made only minor gains in Donbas in the month since Russia announced it would focus its military strength in the eastern region, following a retreat from Ukraine’s north.

 As Russian troops try to move north out of the devastated city of Mariupol in order to advance on Ukrainian forces from the south, their progress has been “slow and uneven and certainly not decisive,” an unnamed US defence official told the Associated Press.